Weighted Averaged Stochastic Gradient Descent: Asymptotic Normality and Optimality: Asymptotic Normality for Weighted SGD

-The asymptotic covariance of the weighted average $\tilde{x}_n$ here is composed of a prefactor $w$ and the sandwich form $A^{-1}SA^{-T}$ ($A^{-1}SA^{-T}$ is the asymptotic covariance matrix of ASGD).
+\begin{remark} The asymptotic covariance of the weighted average $\tilde{x}_n$ here is composed of a prefactor $w$ and the sandwich form $A^{-1}SA^{-1}$.
 In the context of ASGD, where $w_{n,i} = 1/n$, the prefactor $w = 1$, which aligns with our results.
+We also show in the appendix that, this asymptotic covariance is exactly the limit of $nV_n=n\Phi_{n,i}S\Phi_{n,i}$ as defined in Theorem \ref{tm0}, indicating the consistency of our main results. \end{remark}

-The smoothness condition requires that the majority of weights should not undergo drastic changes.
+\begin{remark} The piecewise Lipshitz condition requires that the majority of weights should not undergo drastic changes.
 This mild condition is satisfied by a variety of averaging schemes (see Sections \ref{sec3} and \ref{sec4}).
-A slightly stronger yet simpler condition is $|w_{n,i+1}-w_{n,i}| \leq \tilde{C} n^{-2}$ for some constant $\tilde{C}>0$, as shown in the appendix.
+A slightly stronger yet simpler condition is $|w_{n,i+1}-w_{n,i}| \leq \tilde{C} n^{-2}$ for some constant $\tilde{C}>0$. \end{remark}